jloOop/Numerical--SchrodingerEquation-and-BohmianTrajectories/3D-Paper-Results/Python-Scripts/ReadMe.md

 # Python-Scripts

-## Solvers:
+## Solvers

-**1. Schrödinger Eqn**
+**1. 3D Spinor Schrödinger Equation**

-   The script `solver_3D_spinor.py` implements the full 3D spinor Schrödinger time evolution using a Crank–Nicolson scheme on a Cartesian grid.
-It includes Dirichlet boundary conditions in the transverse directions, a spinor Robin absorbing boundary condition at the top, and a GPU-accelerated sparse linear solve (CuPy + GMRES).
-The code sets up the initial spinor wave packet, advances it in time, and writes all relevant data to disk (coordinate grids, constants, `rho_prob_t*.npy`, `prob_times.npy`, `total_probs.npy`, etc.) for later analysis, along with Bohmian trajectory data in selected runs.
+The script `solver_3D_spinor.py` implements the full 3D time evolution of a two-component (spinor) wave function using a Crank–Nicolson scheme on a Cartesian grid.
+It uses Dirichlet boundary conditions in the transverse directions, a spinor Robin absorbing boundary condition at the top, and a GPU-accelerated sparse linear solve (CuPy + GMRES with a simple diagonal preconditioner).
+The code constructs the harmonic-oscillator–like trapping potential in the transverse plane, prepares a localized spinor wave packet, advances it in time, and writes all relevant output to disk (coordinate grids, constants, `rho_prob_t*.npy` snapshots at fixed physical times, `prob_times.npy`, `total_probs.npy`, logs, etc.) in a format that is directly compatible with the post-processing scripts.

-**2. BohmianEquation**
+**2. Spin-dependent Bohmian Dynamics**

-The same script gets the solution computed by the Schrodinger solver and use that solution to numerically calculated the spin-dependent Bohmian trajectories.
+Within the same script, the numerically computed spinor solution is also used to set up and propagate Bohmian particle trajectories.
+Initial particle positions are sampled from the underlying probability density, and the dynamics are governed by the spin-dependent Bohmian velocity field associated with the evolving spinor wave function.
+The code is designed to track a large ensemble of particles, monitor first-arrival at the top absorbing plane, and (optionally) store a selected subset of trajectories and arrival times for detailed analysis and visualization.

  ## Loaders:
 5.